Marvel Zombies (comic book): Marvel Zombies: Resurrection

-Originally titled Marvel Zombies: Respawn, the series gets another reboot in October 2019, when Galactus’ corpse appears at the edge of Earth’s solar system, the Avengers, X-Men, and Fantastic Four investigate.
-Too late, they discover that Galactus’ body is now the vessel of an interstellar terror, which one-by-one transforms Earth’s Mightiest Heroes into the universe’s most terrifying predators.
+Originally titled Marvel Zombies: Respawn, the series gets another reboot in October 2019, when Galactus’ corpse appears at the edge of Earth's solar system, the Avengers, X-Men, and Fantastic Four investigate.
+Too late, they discover that Galactus’ body is now the vessel of an interstellar terror, which transforms Earth's Mightiest Heroes into the universe's most terrifying predators.
 As our heroes try to escape the superpowered, cannibalistic aberrations that were once their friends and family, will any survive?
 And even if they do, can they hope to protect Earth from the infestation that has already claimed half of the known universe?

 After the initial attack, the series jumps to a point a few years later, where Peter Parker, Karla Sofen, Forge, Franklin and Valeria Richards are travelling with a reprogrammed Sentinel, as possibly the last superhuman survivors.
 As they desperately fight for survival, they meet other living survivors, including Blade, and eventually retreat to Atlantis following a few additional clues.
 Once there, they find Logan, still alive but basically crippled after his healing factor has been pushed to the limit, after which they are confronted by Magik, who takes them to Limbo and reveals that the current 'plague' was caused when the Brood managed to infest Galactus, upgrading them to a new level of power.

+Marvel Zombies: Black, White & Blood

+An anthology horror series featuring separate stories of a zombie apocalypse across the Marvel Universe, presented in a black and white format with splashes of red.
+Each issue contains multiple stories from different creators, focusing on a variety of heroes and villains as they face or become part of the undead plague.

+Marvel Zombies: Dawn of Decay

+The Guardians of the Galaxy face an army of undead Avengers in this new Marvel Zombies chapter called Dawn of Decay, in which a new zombie virus is unleashed, and Groot is Patient Zero.

+Marvel Zombies: Red Band

+The Fantastic Four return from space transformed, craving human flesh and spawning a new grisly parallel universe.